On this page

 Energy (Calories/ KJ per meal)

-Depending on your requirements, your energy needs will differ from the next persons.
-These requirements are based on several factors from life stages, exercise levels, pregnancy or lactation, recovery and many other factors (Health 1989).
+Depending on your health requirements and goal, your energy needs will differ from the next person.
+Energy requirements are based on several factors from life stages, exercise levels, pregnancy or lactation, recovery and many other influences.

-Comparing weight loss prepared meals by their calculated energy per meal and their totals per day can help consumers recognise their calorie intakes from their arranged meals to their individual recommended intakes.
+Comparing weight loss prepared meals by their calculated energy per meal and their totals per day can assist you to recognise their caloric intakes from their pre-prepared meals to individual recommended intakes.

 Weight Loss Meal Delivery FAQs